emfinfo/conseillers/README.md

   * use of PlayUtils 1.0.0
   * LoginCtrl has been rewrited
   * LoginWrk has been completed with some SessionManager methods
-  * SessionManager has been deleted (use SeesionUtils from PlayUtils)
+  * SessionManager has been deleted (use SessionUtils from PlayUtils)
   * Security classes have been moved to controllers.security
   * Use of MessagesApi for i18n messages (used in security classes)
   * new messages.fr in conf for french messages